As Zymergen Crashes 76%, Cathie Wood Piles Up $2.5M Worth Of Shares

 See Also: Why Zymergen Stock Is Crashing Today

-Wood had in May said it believe Zymergen has a unique approach in synthetic biology, including molecular discovery, microbial design, manufacturing scale and that it is watching with interest at the company’s first electronic film product, Hyaline, as evidence of its platform’s strength.
+Wood had in May said it believed Zymergen has a unique approach in synthetic biology, including molecular discovery, microbial design, manufacturing scale and that it is watching with interest at the company’s first electronic film product, Hyaline, as evidence of its platform’s strength.

 Hyaline, launched in 2020, is now facing commercial ramp-up delay and Zymergen has warned investors that revenue next year will be “immaterial” and its co-founder and CEO Josh Hoffman is stepping down from the position.